 If you want to add more cheer to your life, why not celebrate whimsical holidays like National Strawberry Day?
 Not only will you and all of your guests have a blast, but these events are also the perfect opportunity to spend extra time with loved ones and celebrate precious moments.

-Whether you’re planning a gathering for National Strawberry Day, a birthday, a wedding, or something else, Greetings Island has a wide selection of elegant, customizable invitations for every occasion.
+Whether you’re planning a gathering for National Strawberry Day, a birthday, a wedding, or something else, Greetings Island has a wide selection of elegant, customizable online invitation card solutions for every occasion.
 Browse our collection so you can get inspired for your next party.

 “Going from Western to National Strawberry Day shows how easy it can be to reuse items,” she says.
 “In this case, the glasses had a cow embossed on them.
 I used some pink cardstock I had at the house to cut into strips and tape around the jar.
 I didn’t feel that it was quite the look I was going for yet so I cut some strawberries from an extra paper plate and glued them to the front.”